sorinscouse/JavaScript_Practice_And_Coding_Challenges/README.md

-# Practicing JavaScript and solving various coding challenges
+# Building with JavaScript and coding challenges